 However, the numbers show Americans should be doing more to educate themselves and protect themselves from identity theft.
 The threat of cyber thieves has been steadily increasing.
 In 2016, the Identity Theft Resource Center reported statistics of a record-setting year in data breaches, with 980 breaches and 35 million records compromised.
 The Bureau of Justice Statistics’ last major report, “Victims of Identity Theft, 2014,” showed 18 million people were identity theft victims that year.

 Most people are aware of major data breaches after reading headlines, but most of us have either forgotten about or haven’t been paying attention to, the simple and small-scale tactics that identity thieves have always relied on.

-Eighty-five percent of us know about data breaches and 76 percent are aware of phishing schemes, according to Experian — but many don’t think of common tactics.
-Thieves dumpster dive, use card skimmers at ATMs and gas pumps to steal your information, or monitor our use of computers and other electronic devices to obtain personal information.
+Eighty-five percent of us know about data breaches and 76 percent are aware of phishing schemes, according to Experian.
+Unfortunately, many don’t think of common tactics.
+Thieves dumpster dive, use card skimmers at ATMs and gas pumps to steal your information.
+They even monitor our use of computers and other electronic devices to obtain personal information.

-Only 60 percent believe thieves go through trash and mail for information, and 74 percent of us are aware that thieves skim information from ATMs.
+Only 60 percent believe thieves go through trash and mail for information.
+Around 74 percent of us are aware that thieves skim information from ATMs.

 Are we protecting ourselves?

-Just about half of Americans are aware of identity theft protection, and know to monitor their bank and credit card accounts regularly.
-We still don’t do all we can.
+Just about half of Americans are aware of identity theft protection.
+We know to monitor their bank and credit card accounts regularly, but we still don’t do all we can.